 Research Activities: A major effort is underway to characterize and evaluate wheat and barley germplasm and to increase the utilization of world germplasm collections.
 Based on average planted acreage and prices, development of an improved winter wheat cultivar that produces an additional one bushel per acre either by enhanced yield or reduced yield loss to disease, insects, or environmental stresses adds \$5-\$6 million in revenue per year to the Montana economy.
-A recently released solid stem winter wheat cultivar, Genou, has improved yield potential, especially in wheat stem sawfly-infested areas of Montana.
-Sawfly-resistant wheat cultivars can prevent crop-yield losses of from 15 to 90%.
-Research results are distributed to farmers, colleagues, and stakeholders through technical and non-technical publications, through the release of germplasm, and through new genomics tools and techniques.

-The development and distribution of improved barley varieties is a priority of the barley breeding program.
-MSU recently released four new feed, forage, and malt barley varieties for Montana's production environments that will provide added-value to growers throughout the Northern Plains.
-The replacement of older barley varieties with new ones (Haxby, Hays, Charles, Craft, and Eslick) should generate a yield improvement of about 15% with a net of about \$45 million per year in added revenue to dryland barley growers; three malting barley varieties (Craft, Geraldine, and Hockett) should result in about \$80 million in added revenue.
+Montana crop producers want improved hard red and hard white winter wheat cultivars that are adapted to Montana conditions and suitable for both domestic and export markets.
+MSU research provides methods to analyze all lines of wheat to detect novel gene expression related to postharvest resistance, which could lead to new strategies for protection in storage from insects, especially for organic growers.
+Postharvest resistance to insects has not been a breeding program objective, but could be a secondary objective provided that milling, baking, noodle guality, and other important properties are not affected.
+Hard red spring wheat is the leading crop in Montana.
+Farmers need new and better cultivars with excellent qualities to ensure that Montana wheat retains or increases its share of Asian and domestic markets.
+New wheat varieties introduced in 2007 include one hard red winter wheat variety (Yellowstone) and three imidazolinone resistant varieties (Bynum, Norris, and Hyalite).
+The MSU barley improvement program uses quality field research technologies, extensive on-station and on-farm trials, and state-or-the-art genomics tools to develop well-adapted, high yielding barley varieties for farmers in Montana and the Western United States.
+Hockett, a high yielding 2-rowed dryland-adapted malting barley variety was released in 2007.
+As a result, Anheuser-Busch contracted 20,000 acres of Hockett in 2008.
+MSU recently released new feed, forage, and malt barley varieties for Montana's production environments that will provide added-value to growers throughout the Northern Plains.
+The replacement of older barley varieties with new ones (Haxby, Hays, Charles, Craft, and Eslick) should generate a yield improvement of about 15% with a net of about \$45 million per year in added revenue to dryland barley growers.
+Three malting barley varieties (Craft, Geraldine, and Hockett) should result in about \$80 million in added revenue.

-Programs use quality field research technologies, extensive on-station and on-farm trials, and state-of-the-art genomics tools to develop well-adapted, high yielding, improved quality barley varieties.
-Barley research will continue to focus on the development of high-quality drought tolerant lines for the malting, feed, and ethanol industries.
 Varieties with improved feed quality could provide sustainable seed and grain markets for regional grain producers and marketing advantages to regional beef producers.
-Research trials found few differences in feedlot performance between steers fed finishing diets based on corn or Valier barley; this knowledge translates into increased markets for barley producers and lower average costs of gain for local cattle feeders.
 Our understanding of the genetic control of traits like winter hardiness, feed quality, malting quality, and drought tolerance has been developed and extended through genetic diversity experiments.

-Montana crop producers want improved hard red and hard white winter wheat cultivars that are adapted to Montana conditions and suitable for both domestic and export markets.
-Successful genetic research will increase the competitiveness of Montana wheat producers through improved winter wheat cultivars with enhanced yield potential, pest resistance, and desirable end-use qualities.
+Bread making characteristics, especially dough strength and extensibility, are considered when evaluating spring wheat cultivars.
 The Asian noodle market is an important business opportunity for Montana growers.
 The quality of noodles made from different wheat samples is evaluated on entries from the MSU and intrastate nurseries.
-Polyphenol oxidases (PPOs) have been implicated in wheat product quality problems, including the undesirable darkening of Asian noodles.
-A long-term goal of this research is the development of low-PPO germplasm with higher commercial value.
 MSU research is examining the degree to which puroindoline proteins control wheat grain hardness and cereal quality and what alterations can be made to generate desired milling and end-product quality.
 Further research will address the effects that modifying the starch biosynthetic pathway has upon grain hardness, milling quality, yield, and end-product quality.
 In addition to improved cultivar characteristics, researchers are evaluating more efficient screening, selection and breeding strategies to maximize efficiency and genetic progress in breeding programs.